Best AI Image Generators of 2026

 Cons

-- Free plan has a hard limit on how many images you can create
+- Free plan has a hard generation limit

-Canva is an extremely user-friendly graphic design service, and its AI image generator Magic Media is a great option for amateur AI creators.
-Magic Media is a minimalist service, which isn’t great if you need extensive editing tools, but it’s great for folks on a budget and time crunch.
-Canva’s privacy policy is notably secure, as Canva does not train its AI on your content, and the images you generate are always private, unlike many competitors.
+Canva is an extremely user-friendly graphic design service and its AI image generator, Magic Media, is a great option for amateur AI creators.
+Magic Media is a minimalist service, which isn’t great if you need extensive editing tools but is good for folks on a budget and time crunch.
+Canva’s privacy policy is notably secure, as Canva does not train its AI on your content and the images you generate are always private, unlike many competitors.
 Canva also makes it easy to integrate your AI images into your other projects, on desktop and on the mobile app.
 It’s a no-frills, easy-to-navigate AI image generator perfect for beginners and Canva lovers.

 Specs & Configurations